diptimansharma/gRating/README.md

 You can get the current value, enable or disable, initialize many ratings on a page in one call

-Ratings are character based so you can use any character, you can also use html element's or Font Awesome icon definitions
+Ratings are character based so you can use any character, alternatively you can use html element's, Font Awesome icon definitions or spritesheets and images

 You can provide data overrides in html to customize the rating, these values override plugin settings when present i.e.